 The availability of this new engine also allows Toyota to offer a medium-level system output in their hybrid line-up.
 Currently, there are only two four-cylinder hybrid systems, displacing 1.8 litres and 2.5 litres.

 The new 2.0-litre hybrid system is aimed to improve the emotional driving sensation that the other two hybrid system did not offer.
 During full-throttle acceleration, the engine revolution will increase in a more linear method (does not shoot up to high rpm, and hold it there), while the electricity deployment is at its highest to deliver a lengthened sense of acceleration.

 Compared to the 1.8-litre hybrid system, this new 2.0-litre hybrid system has a power control unit (PCU) that is 20% smaller and 10% lighter, which allows it to be placed directly above the new transaxle.
 The new transaxle features a 109 PS, 202 Nm electric motor and charges/discharges a new compact nickel-metal hydride (Ni-MH) battery.

 The new Ni-MH battery occupies a smaller space with more number of cells and higher voltage.

 Moving on to the newly developed CVT-type transmission, called ‘Direct Shift-CVT’, features the world’s first launch gear in a passenger vehicle CVT.
-The transmission utilizes a gear drive when starting from a full stop, resolving that sluggish feeling that many CVT tend to exhibit.
+The transmission utilizes a gear drive when starting from a full stop, resolving that sluggish feeling that many CVT tends to exhibit.

-Having the launch gear also expands the CVT ratio coverage, which in-turn contribute to better fuel consumption and acceleration time.
+Having the launch gear also expands the CVT ratio coverage, which in turn contribute to better fuel consumption and acceleration time.